matron2017/Real-time-keyword-detection/README.md

-# Real-time-keyword-detection
+# Real-time Keyword Detection
-Training and testing of convolution neural network used for keyword detection.
-Contains implemenation of it in real-time detection.
+Training and testing of a convolutional neural network used for keyword detection.
+Contains implementation of real-time detection.